natcap/invest.users-guide/source/sediment_retention.rst

 	* *sed_ret_dr/sed_ret_wq* (tons/watershed, not /ha): Total amount of sediment retained by the landscape in each watershed.

-* **Output\\sediment_subwatershed.dbf**: Table containing biophysical values for each sub-watershed, with fields as follows:
+* **Output\\sediment_subwatershed.dbf**: Table containing biophysical values for each subwatershed, with fields as follows:

-	* *sed_export* (tons/sub-watershed, not /ha): Total amount of sediment exported to the stream per sub-watershed.
+	* *sed_export* (tons/subwatershed, not /ha): Total amount of sediment exported to the stream per subwatershed.

-	* *sed_ret_dr/sed_ret_wq* (tons/sub-watershed, not /ha): Total amount of sediment retained by the landscape in each sub-watershed for either dredging (*_dr*) or water quality (*_wq*).
+	* *sed_ret_dr/sed_ret_wq* (tons/subwatershed, not /ha): Total amount of sediment retained by the landscape in each subwatershed for either dredging (*_dr*) or water quality (*_wq*).

-* **Output\\upret_mn** (tons/ha): Raster containing the mean amount of sediment retained from sediment originating upstream of each pixel, averaged across pixels in each sub-watershed.
+* **Output\\upret_mn** (tons/ha): Raster containing the mean amount of sediment retained from sediment originating upstream of each pixel, averaged across pixels in each subwatershed.
 Does not include the sediment originating from the pixel itself.

-* **Output\\upret_sm** (tons/sub-watershed, not /ha): Raster containing the total amount of sediment retained from sediment originating upstream of each pixel, summed across pixels in each sub-watershed.
+* **Output\\upret_sm** (tons/subwatershed, not /ha): Raster containing the total amount of sediment retained from sediment originating upstream of each pixel, summed across pixels in each subwatershed.
 Does not include the sediment originating from the pixel itself.

-* **Service\\sret_mn_wq** (Sediment Retained) (tons/ha): Raster containing the mean sediment retained on each sub-watershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
+* **Service\\sret_mn_wq** (Sediment Retained) (tons/ha): Raster containing the mean sediment retained on each subwatershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
 It is adjusted by the water quality sediment allowable threshold.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.
+THIS IS THE subwatershed MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.

-* **Service\\sret_sm_wq** (Sediment Retained) (tons/sub-watershed, not /ha): Raster containing the total sediment retained within each sub-watershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
+* **Service\\sret_sm_wq** (Sediment Retained) (tons/subwatershed, not /ha): Raster containing the total sediment retained within each subwatershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
 It is adjusted by the water quality sediment allowable threshold.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.
+THIS IS THE subwatershed MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.

-* **Service\\sret_mn_dr** (Sediment Retained) (tons/ha): Raster containing the mean sediment retained per cell on each sub-watershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
+* **Service\\sret_mn_dr** (Sediment Retained) (tons/ha): Raster containing the mean sediment retained per cell on each subwatershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
 It is adjusted by the reservoir dead volume allowance.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.
+THIS IS THE subwatershed MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.

-* **Service\\sret_sm_dr** (Sediment Retained) (tons/sub-watershed, not /ha): Raster containing the total sediment retained within each sub-watershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
+* **Service\\sret_sm_dr** (Sediment Retained) (tons/subwatershed, not /ha): Raster containing the total sediment retained within each subwatershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
 It is adjusted by the reservoir dead volume allowance.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.
+THIS IS THE subwatershed MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.

-* **Output\\sexp_mn** (tons/ha): Raster containing the mean sediment export  for each sub-watershed.
+* **Output\\sexp_mn** (tons/ha): Raster containing the mean sediment export  for each subwatershed.

-* **Output\\sexp_sm** (tons/sub-watershed, not /ha): Raster containing the total sediment export within each sub-watershed.
+* **Output\\sexp_sm** (tons/subwatershed, not /ha): Raster containing the total sediment export within each subwatershed.

-* **Service\\sed_val_dr** (Value of Sediment Removal for dredging) (currency/timespan): Raster showing the value per  sub-watershed of the landscape for retaining sediment by keeping it from entering the reservoir, thus avoiding dredging costs, over the specified timespan.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN ECONOMIC TERMS.
+* **Service\\sed_val_dr** (Value of Sediment Removal for dredging) (currency/timespan): Raster showing the value per  subwatershed of the landscape for retaining sediment by keeping it from entering the reservoir, thus avoiding dredging costs, over the specified timespan.
+THIS IS THE subwatershed MEASURE OF THIS ENVIRONMENTAL SERVICE IN ECONOMIC TERMS.

-* **Service\\sed_val_wq** (Value of Sediment Removal for water quality) (currency/timespan): Raster showing the value per sub-watershed of the landscape for retaining sediment by keeping it from entering the reservoir, thus avoiding water quality treatment costs, over the specified timespan.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN ECONOMIC TERMS.
+* **Service\\sed_val_wq** (Value of Sediment Removal for water quality) (currency/timespan): Raster showing the value per subwatershed of the landscape for retaining sediment by keeping it from entering the reservoir, thus avoiding water quality treatment costs, over the specified timespan.
+THIS IS THE subwatershed MEASURE OF THIS ENVIRONMENTAL SERVICE IN ECONOMIC TERMS.

 * **Service\\sediment_value_watershed.dbf**: Table containing economic values for each watershed, with fields as follows: